Marina González

-Marina González Lara (born 15 December 2002) is a Spanish artistic gymnast.
-She won the gold medal on floor exercise at the 2019 FIG World Challenge Cup in Szombathely.
+Marina González Lara (born 15 December 2002) is a Spanish artistic gymnast and social media personality.
+She represented Spain at the 2020 Summer Olympics.
+She won the gold medal on the floor exercise at the 2019 Szombathely World Challenge Cup.
 She competed at the 2019 World Championships and helped Spain qualify as a full team for the 2020 Olympic Games.

 Personal life

 Marina González was born on 15 December 2002, in Malgrat de Mar, Catalonia, Spain.
 She speaks both Catalan and Spanish.
 She trained in athletics and taekwondo before gymnastics, and competed at the Catalan regional taekwondo championships, but she switched to gymnastics when she was eight.

-Career
+Gymnastics career

+Junior

+González made her international debut at the 2015 Elite Gym Massilia, and she finished forty-sixth in the all-around.
+She then finished nineteenth in the all-around at the 2016 Spanish Cup and twelfth at the Spanish Championships.
+She then finished twentieth in the all-around at the 2017 Spanish Cup.